Women’s Small Business Month 2024: 5 Ways to Celebrate

 A woman wearing an apron stands in the doorway of a retail store, arms folded.

 October is National Women’s Small Business Month, an annual celebration of women business owners and entrepreneurs.
-It’s a time to acknowledge their achievements and unique challenges, as well as highlight valuable resources to further their success.
+It’s a time to recognize their achievements and unique challenges, as well as highlight valuable resources to further their success.

 There were about 400,000 women-owned businesses in the U.S. in 1972, a time when women needed a male relative to co-sign their business loan application.
-(That continued to be the case until 1988.)
+That continued to be the case until 1988.

-The number of women-owned businesses has grown exponentially since then, including a post-pandemic spike.
-Today, there are more than 12 million U.S. women-owned businesses.
+The number of women-owned businesses has grown a lot since then, including a post-pandemic spike.
+Today, there are more than 14 million U.S. women-owned businesses — that’s nearly 40% of the businesses in the U.S.

 Whether you’re a female entrepreneur or an ally, take advantage of the events, resources and tips shared here to support women in business — this month and beyond.

-How to Celebrate Women’s Small Business Month
+Ways to Celebrate Women’s Small Business Month

 Learn from webinars and workshops.
 Many organizations host webinars and workshops focused on women in business.
 These events cover a wide range of topics, from marketing strategies to financial management and leadership skills.